N. Korea fires more missiles as US flies bombers over South

 South Korea’s Joint Chiefs of Staff said the participation of the B-1Bs in the joint drills demonstrated the allies’ readiness to “sternly respond” to North Korean provocations and the U.S. commitment to defend its ally with the full range of its military capabilities, including nuclear.

-B-1B flyovers had been a familiar show of force during past periods of tensions with North Korea.
-The planes last appeared in the region in 2017, during another provocative run in North Korean weapons demonstrations.
+B-1B flyovers had been a familiar show of force during past periods of tensions with North Korea, including the North’s provocative run in nuclear and long-range missile tests in 2017.
 But the flyovers had been halted in recent years as the United States and South Korea stopped their large-scale exercises to support the former Trump administration’s diplomatic efforts with North Korea and because of the COVID-19 pandemic.

 The allies resumed their large-scale training this year after North Korea dialed up its weapons testing to a record pace, exploiting a divide in the U.N.
 Security Council over Russia’s war on Ukraine as a window to accelerate arms development.